 - BUS-Z 302 (3 cr.) or BUS-J 306 (3 cr.)

-1CSCI majors may substitute CSCI-C 211 for BUS-K 201 if they are pursuing a business minor or cognate; however, if they change majors or become business majors, they must take BUS-K 201.
+1CSCI majors may substitute CSCI-C 211 for BUS-K 201 if they are pursuing a business minor; however, if they change majors or become business majors, they must take BUS-K 201.